 The printing tended to be undecorative, with only simple printing processes being followed.
 Usually they have a hand-written signature (or one made from a rubberised stamp) and an official stamp on them, usually the authority behind the note.
-Quite often, issues consisted of a 50pf note and a 1m, 2m & 3m piece.
-The notes would usually be of a similar design but would probably be in different coloured texts.
+Quite often, issues consisted of a 50pf note and a 1m, 2m & 5m piece......a basic set of 4 notes.
+These notes would usually be of a similar design but could, for example, be in different coloured texts.
+(Muehlhausen set below).
 I would suggest that almost all 1914 issues are fairly scarce, with some issues being 'used up'.
 The notgeld shortage was however short lived.
-In the third year of WWI (1916) a new and severe shortage of small change resulted in a second wave of notgeld being issued.
-The collector should note, that the issues dated 1915 tend to be very limited and well below the ones dated 1914.
+Towards the end of the third year of WWI (1916), a new and severe shortage of small change again, resulted in a second wave of notgeld being issued.
+The collector should note, that there are very limited issues of notgeld dated 1915 - 16 and well below the ones dated 1914.

 In 1914, little attention was made to the notgeld issues (by collectors) as most Germans had more pressing matters on their minds!
 The first emergency money appeared on July 31, 1914 and was issued by the 'Buergliches Braihaus G.m.b.H.' in Bremen.
 Pieces had a face value of 1, 2 and 2.4m.

-The above picture shows a note issued in Eidelstedt, issued on green paper and stamp-dated 16 Jan.
+The above picture shows a note issued in Eidelstedt, issued on green paper and date-stamped 16 Jan.
 1915

 - Next >>